 CRM Systems: Salesforce, HubSpot, Zoho, Pipedrive Calendars: Google Calendar, Outlook, Apple Calendar Phone Systems: Any VoIP provider, mobile phones, landlines Project Management: Asana, Trello, Monday.com Communication: Slack, Microsoft Teams, email

 Integration setup typically requires connecting accounts (OAuth) or providing API keys.
 Most platforms have step-by-step guides.
-See how NextPhone integrates with your existing tools.
+See how NextPhone works with your existing tools.

 Step 5: Test and Launch